Video shows moments Chris Watts confesses to killing pregnant wife

 Messages Shanann sent to Chris had a similar shocked element. "l don't know how you fell out of love with me in 5.5 weeks.
 I left you, you lcouldn't\ (sic) take your hands off me.
 You show up and I have to practically ask for a kiss in airport."

-Toward the end of Shanann's business trip to North Carolina, Chris and the girls joined her there, he told police.
+Toward the end of Shanann's trip to North Carolina, Chris joined her there, the documents indicate.
 He told police that "they fell out of love for each other," and insisted that he wasn't seeing anyone.

 But he was, and that woman knew she had to talk to police when she learned from news reports that the missing wife of her boyfriend was pregnant.